This was the fourth album for the Canadian band The Guess Who, and here they move into psychedelic pop territory with new lead singer Burton Cummings.

 The Songs

 A co-write between Randy Bachman and Burton Cummings, ‘These Eyes’ is heaven sent.
-Seriously, I’m not an emotional guy but on a chilly North Dakota hillside in 2000 I saw the band open their set with this tune and was almost brought to tears.
+Seriously, I’m not an emotional guy but on a chilly North Dakota hillside in 2000, The Guess Who opened their set with this tune.
+I was almost brought to tears.
 From the beautiful electric piano melody to Cummings impassioned vocals and light orchestration, its pop perfection with a capital P.

-Unfortunately the rest of the album is something of a mixed bag with the band clearly searching for a sound of its own.
-‘Pink Wine Sparkles In The Glass’ references The Beatles and the Bee Gees but it’s ‘I Found Her In A Star’ with Bachman’s fuzzed-out guitar that set the synapses alight and in my opinion this would have made for a great single.
+Unfortunately the rest of the album is something of a mixed bag with The Guess Who clearly searching for a sound of its own.
+‘Pink Wine Sparkles In The Glass’ references The Beatles and the Bee Gees.
+But it’s ‘I Found Her In A Star’ with Bachman’s fuzzed-out guitar that set the synapses alight and in my opinion this would have made for a great single.

-At the time Cummings was a big Jim Morrison fan and the weird ‘Friends Of Mine’ sounds very much like The Doors with even more Beatles references and running way too long at 10 minutes.
-Wacky stuff and not their finest moment although I like the sweet jazzy pop of ‘A Wednesday In Your Garden’ while the Gordon Lightfoot tribute ‘Lightfoot’ sounds just like the man.
+At the time Cummings was a big Jim Morrison fan and the weird ‘Friends Of Mine’ sounds very much like The Doors.
+It has even more Beatles references and running way too long at 10 minutes.
+Wacky stuff and not their finest moment.
+However, I do like the sweet jazzy pop of ‘A Wednesday In Your Garden’.
+Then there’s the Gordon Lightfoot tribute ‘Lightfoot’ which sounds just like the man.

-Sitar, Tabla and medieval chant work their way into the oddball ‘Love And A Yellow Rose’ although my money is on the Nilsson meets Paul McCartney jewel ‘Maple Fudge’.
-The slinky ‘We’re Coming To Dinner’ closes the album on a mediocre note and although ‘Wheatfield Soul’ is an uneven album there’s enough flashing lights to indicate this was a band going places.
+Sitar, Tabla and medieval chants work their way into the oddball ‘Love And A Yellow Rose’.
+However, my money is on the Nilsson meets Paul McCartney jewel ‘Maple Fudge’.
+The slinky ‘We’re Coming To Dinner’ closes the album on a mediocre note.
+While ‘Wheatfield Soul’ is an uneven album I reckon there’s enough flashing lights to indicate that The Guess Who were going places.

 In Summary

-Worth seeking out is the Iconoclassic reissue which adds the trippy pre-LP single ‘When Friends Fall Out’, the bluesy ‘Guess Who Blues’ featuring red hot guitar from Bachman and the Otis Redding send-up ‘Of A Dropping Pin’.
+I would also like to add, that the Iconoclassic reissue is well worth seeking out.
+This version adds the trippy pre-LP single ‘When Friends Fall Out’ and the bluesy ‘Guess Who Blues’.
+That one features some red hot guitar from Bachman not forgetting the Otis Redding send-up ‘Of A Dropping Pin’.

 These Eyes